 How does the body make NAD+?

 NAD+ is made by converting NAD+ precursors through a pathway.
 Think of precursors as "raw" ingredients.
-The primary precursor for NAD+ is vitamin B3, also called niacin, a water-soluble vitamin.
-And niacin itself is actually just an umbrella term for three different compounds that each have similar activity in the body: nicotinic acid, nicotinamide (aka niacinamide), and nicotinamide riboside (NR).
+The primary precursor for NAD+ is vitamin B3, also called niacin2, a water-soluble vitamin.
+And niacin itself is actually just an umbrella term for three different compounds3 that each have similar activity in the body: nicotinic acid, nicotinamide (aka niacinamide), and nicotinamide riboside (NR).

 And since this process declines with age, getting enough of these precursors becomes incredibly important.
 Let's look into the three NAD+ precursors here: